-- long term capital gains on sale of listed securities (other than units) or zero coupon bonds are subject to tax at the rate of 20% (plus applicable surcharge and cess) with indexation benefits/ after adjustment of foreign exchange fluctuation rate as the case may be or at the rate of 10% (plus applicable surcharge and cess) without indexation benefit whichever is more beneficial to the assessee. - However, long term capital gains arising from the transfer of unlisted securities are subject to tax at the rate of 10% (plus applicable surcharge and cess) without indexation benefits and adjustment in respect to foreign exchange rate fluctuations. - In case of long-term capital gains arising from the transfer of a long term capital asset being units listed on recognized stock exchange in India is charged to tax at the rate of 20% (plus applicable surcharge and cess).
+- long term capital gains on sale of listed securities (other than units) or zero coupon bonds are subject to tax at the rate of 20% (plus applicable surcharge and cess) with indexation benefits/ after adjustment of foreign exchange fluctuation rate as the case may be or at the rate of 10% (plus applicable surcharge and cess) after forex benefit in case of shares or debentures but without indexation benefit whichever is more beneficial to the assessee for any transfer which takes place before 23 July 2024 and @ 12.5% plus applicable surcharge and cess without indexation or forex benefits for any transfer which takes place on or after 23 July 2024. - However, long term capital gains arising from the transfer of unlisted securities are subject to tax at the rate of 10% (plus applicable surcharge and cess) without indexation benefits and adjustment in respect to foreign exchange rate fluctuations for any transfer which takes place before 23 July 2024 and @ 12.5% plus applicable surcharge and cess without indexation benefits and adjustment in respect of foreign exchange rate fluctuations for any transfer which takes place on or after 23 July 2024. - In case of long-term capital gains arising from the transfer of a long term capital asset being units listed on recognized stock exchange in India is charged to tax at the rate of 20% (plus applicable surcharge and cess) without indexation or forex benefit for any transfer which takes place before 23 July 2024 and @ 12.5% plus applicable surcharge and cess without indexation or forex benefits for any transfer which takes place on or after 23 July 2024.

-In terms of the provisions of section 112A long-term capital gains arising from transfer of long-term capital assets being equity share in a company or unit of an equity oriented fund or a unit of a business trust, subject to the provisions of the said section, shall be taxable at the rate of 10%, if the total long-term capital gains exceeds one lakh rupees and the STT has been paid as follows:
+In terms of the provisions of section 112A long-term capital gains arising from transfer of long-term capital assets being equity share in a company or unit of an equity oriented fund or a unit of a business trust, subject to the provisions of the said section, shall be taxable at the rate of 10% for any transfer which takes place before 23 July 2024 and @ 12.5% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024, if the total long-term capital gains exceeds one lakh twenty-five thousand rupees and the STT has been paid as follows: